-Once the great Temple of Solomon had been constructed according to the pattern that was given, and after the various furnishings and fittings had been completed, the young king called the nation together and blessed the whole congregation - rehearsing his great proclamation in the ears of the entire nation, before dedicating the magnificent building to the Lord, with his heart-felt prayer for the nation of Israel.
+Once the great Temple of Solomon had been constructed according to the pattern that was given, and after the various furnishings and fittings had been completed, the young king called the nation together and blessed the whole congregation - rehearsing his great proclamation in the ears of the entire nation, before dedicating the magnificent building to the Lord, with his heartfelt prayer for the nation of Israel.

-Solomon prayed a blessing over the entire nation, and blessed the Lord God, before the whole congregation.
-He reminded the people that God did not dwell in houses made of stone, for He is the great and mighty God of the universe, and Creator of all things.
+Solomon prayed a blessing over the entire nation, and blessed the Lord God before the whole congregation.
+He reminded the people that God did not dwell in houses made of stone, for He is the great and mighty God of the universe and Creator of all things.

-But his father David had purposed in his heart to build a house for the Lord, Who graciously permitted his son, Solomon to construct the majestic building, for His holy name's sake.
-The temple would house the Ark of the Covenant, which contained the holy agreement, which God had made with the nation of Israel - in the distant days of God's servant, Moses.
+But his father, David, had purposed in his heart to build a house for the Lord, Who graciously permitted his son Solomon to construct the majestic building, for His holy name's sake.
+The temple would house the Ark of the Covenant, which contained the holy agreement which God had made with the nation of Israel - in the distant days of God's servant, Moses.

-He asked for forgiveness on behalf of the nation and requested that God would water the earth, following the inevitable droughts, which would result from sin.
+He asked for forgiveness on behalf of the nation and requested that God would water the earth, following the inevitable droughts which would result from sin.
 He pleaded for the people to be saved from famine and delivered from pestilence.. and Solomon prayed that God's people would honour the name of the Lord - by acknowledging their own, personal sin, as they prayed, stretching out their hands toward the Temple of God.

 Solomon beseeched the Lord to hear his prayer and to answer his petition from heaven, which he acknowledged is God's true dwelling place.
-He pleaded with the Lord, that whatever prayer or supplication would be made by any individual Israelite or by the entire nation of Israel, God would graciously forgive, and render to each, according to all his ways.
+He pleaded with the Lord, that whatever prayer or supplication would be made by any individual Israelite or by the entire nation of Israel, God would graciously, "forgive, and render to each, according to all his ways."

-Solomon's father had been a man after God's own heart, who trusted the word of the Lord, and the young king Solomon also humbly acknowledged that God is able to read the thoughts and intentions of man's heart - and so he prayed, that if individually or collectively the people of Israel would turn to the Lord, with their heart-felt and genuine prayer, that God would hear from His heavenly dwelling place, and forgive their sin and heal their land.
+Solomon's father had been, "a man after God's own heart," who trusted the Word of the Lord, and the young king Solomon also humbly acknowledged that God is able to read the thoughts and intentions of man's heart - and so he prayed that if, individually or collectively, the people of Israel would turn to the Lord with their heartfelt and genuine prayer, that God would hear from His heavenly dwelling place, and forgive their sin and heal their land.

-Solomon's long and memorable prayer, was specifically offered to the Lord, on behalf of the people of Israel, and although Israel is the only nation that has ever made a covenant with the Lord and this request is specifically for God to hear and answer the prayer of the people of Israel when they pray in this manner, there is much that we can learn from Solomon's genuine, and humble approach to the Lord.
+Solomon's long and memorable prayer, was specifically offered to the Lord, on behalf of the people of Israel, and although Israel is the only nation that has ever made a covenant with the Lord and this request is specifically for God to hear and answer the prayers of the people of Israel when they pray in this manner, there is much that we can learn from Solomon's genuine, and humble approach to the Lord.

 His prayer demonstrates God's willingness to listen to the private prayers of individuals, as well as the collective intercessions of the people of God.
 And Solomon's prayer indicates the importance of being specific, as we make our requests to the Lord, and of praying into His perfect will and purpose - in spirit and in truth.

-May we take time to demonstrate, in our own prayer-life, a likeminded trust in the goodness and faithfulness of our God and Father - for we have a great assurance, that He hears and answers the prayers of His children, when they come from a heart that is in fellowship with Him.
+May we take time to demonstrate in our own prayer-life, a like-minded trust in the goodness and faithfulness of our God and Father - for we have a great assurance that He hears and answers the prayers of His children, when they come from a heart that is in fellowship with Him.